Frenziecodes/Projest/README.md

 1. Clone the repository - git clone https://github.com/lewisushindi/projest.git

-2. Copy the project folder and paste it in the `htdocs` folder inside the XAMPP installation directory.

-3. Start the XAMPP control panel and start the Apache and MySQL services.

-4. Create a new database and import the `projest.sql` file in it.

-5. Rename the `config-sample.php` file to `config.php` and update the database configuration with your own values.

-6. Open your browser and navigate to `http://localhost/projest/` and the website should be up and running.
+2. Open index.html in your browser

+3. To add a project, click on "Add Project" in the navigation bar, fill out the form and submit it

+4. To view all projects, click on "View Projects" in the navigation bar

+5. To search for a project, enter either a project title or tag in the search bar and press "Enter"

 ## Contributing

-We welcome any contributions to Projest.
-If you want to contribute, please follow these steps:
+We welcome contributions to Projest.
+If you have an idea for a new feature or bug fix, please feel free to open a pull request.

-1. Fork the repository
-2. Create a new branch for your changes (e.g. `feature-new-page` or `fix-bug-login`)
-3. Make your changes and commit them to the new branch
-4. Submit a pull request to the `develop` branch

 Please make sure to follow the project's coding style and to write clear and concise commit messages.
 Also, it is highly recommended that you open an issue before starting to work on a new feature, so we can discuss the feature and the implementation approach.

+## Support
+If you run into any issues or have any questions, feel free to open an issue in the GitHub repository.
-### Do consider giving the repo a star if you like it !
+## Do consider giving the repo a star if you like it !